 Record-keepers may have incentives to misreport.
-For example, in trade-finance applications if record-keepers are also parties involved in the transaction; Bitcoin miners may hide report through "selfish-mining", or double-spend certain coins, or get contaminated by hackers (in which case the distortion incentive comes from the hackers).
+For example, in trade-finance applications if record-keepers are also parties involved in the transaction; Bitcoin miners may hide report through "selfish-mining", or double-spend certain coins, or get hacked (in which case the distortion incentive comes from the hackers), or hackers themselves.
 Such incentives also exist in traditional economies.
 Business arbitrators may favor a client; double-spending was the issue in traditional online payments that originally inspired the creation of Bitcoin.
-In fact, media reports and practitioners' discussions have largely centered on how blockchain helps reduce tampering, manipulation, and hacking.
+In fact, media reports and practitioners' discussions have largely centered on how blockchain miners have homogeneous computation power) gets to make the record block.
+In the language of our model, the blockchain protocol randomly chooses one report from all contacted keepers (all miners).

+helps reduce tampering, manipulation, and hacking.